-Christmas is one the most important celebration in the world.
-Every country has its own traditions but all share the same atmosphere, the feeling of togetherness and love.
-Let’s see, then, what happens around the world and how to pronounce Merry Christmas in different languages.
-Merry Christmas (Click and listen), anyway!
+Christmas is one the most important celebrations in the world.
+Each country has its own traditions but all share the same atmosphere, the feeling of togetherness and love.
+Let’s see, then, what happens around the world and learn how to pronounce Merry Christmas in different languages.
+Merry Christmas!

 Merry Christmas in different languages: Italian

 Merry Christmas in Italy is Buon Natale.
 It is difficult to define which are the main traditions in the so-called Bel Paese (beautiful country), since every region has its own.
 Still, the Christmas tree, the Presepe (or Presepio), Panettone, and Pandoro, reign all over the peninsula.
 According to Catholic tradition, on Christmas Eve nobody should eat meat, but fish should be preferred.
 Nowadays, this Catholic tradition is not so well preserved anymore.
 On Christmas Day, instead, no limits with food: Christmas lunch will be rich and sumptuous, following the best Italian traditions.
 Buon Natale!

 Merry Christmas in France is Joyeux Noël.
 Christmas celebration in Marcel Proust and Paul Cézanne's country, can be different from region to region, but St. Nicholas (on December 6th) and Père Noël (on December 24th) behave the same way everywhere in France: they bring presents to children.
 St. Nicholas, though, delivers only to the well behaved children, while his assistant, Père Fouettard, brings lumps of coal to the naughty ones.
 Joyeux Noël à tout le monde!